There are new policies that make it extremely difficult to apply for asylum at the U.S.-Mexico border. Learn more.

 Applying for asylum

 You must apply for asylum within one year of arriving in the USA unless you meet an exception.
 There is no cost or fee to apply.
-The steps you take will be different depending on if you are seeking affirmative asylum, defensive asylum, or had a positive credible fear screening.
+The steps you take will be different depending on whether you are seeking affirmative asylum, defensive asylum, or had a positive credible fear screening.

-There are 3 ways to get asylum in the United States:
+There are 2 ways to get asylum in the United States:

 Affirmative asylum